'Bad Behavior By People In High Office': Rachel Maddow On The Lessons Of Spiro Agnew

 On the bribery scheme Agnew was being investigated for

-Yarvitz: Essentially, it was a scheme that he had concocted when he was Baltimore County executive, where he realized that he had the power to award some local contracts for engineering and architecture and he could singlehandedly decide who got the contract.
-And what he put together was a scheme that predated his time in that office, but he would arrange with these local contractors, engineers and architects, that they would get the contract and in return they would kickback to him something on the order of 3 to 5 percent of whatever they were making off of that contract.
-And these were kickbacks that were delivered to him in cash, often in an envelope that was just brought to him and handed to him directly, in many cases he used a "bag man" as part of this scheme.
+Mike Yarvitz: Essentially, it was a scheme that he had concocted when he was Baltimore County executive, where he realized that he had the power to award some local contracts for engineering and architecture and he could singlehandedly decide who got the contract.
+And what he put together was a scheme that predated his time in that office, but he would arrange with these local contractors, engineers and architects that they would get the contract and in return they would kick back to him something on the order of 3 to 5 percent of whatever they were making off of that contract.
+And these were kickbacks that were delivered to him in cash, often in an envelope that was just brought to him and handed to him directly.
+In many cases he used a "bag man" as part of this scheme.

 And it was a scheme that he started when he was Baltimore County executive that he then continued when he was governor of Maryland.
-Again, he used the state roads commissioner when he was governor, and basically it was a kickback scheme, it was a bribery and extortion scheme in which if you wanted a government contract in Maryland you would have to kickback money to Spiro Agnew.
+Again, he used the state roads commissioner when he was governor, and basically it was a kickback scheme, it was a bribery and extortion scheme in which if you wanted a government contract in Maryland you would have to kick back money to Spiro Agnew.
 And it was brazen, and it was delivered in cash.

 On how Agnew continued receiving bribes even after he became vice president

 Yarvitz: When he was vice president he didn't have as much power to award contracts — that's a federal process.
-But when he became vice president he was still taking money for contracts that had ripened, essentially, that he had given out in Maryland as governor.
+But when he became vice president he was still taking money for contracts that had ripened; essentially, that he had given out in Maryland as governor.
 So the men who were sort of streaming into his office at the White House were paying him money for contracts they had gotten in Maryland.
 And, in some cases, he was trying to influence the awarding of federal contracts — and he was successful in a number of cases at steering federal contracts to these businessmen in Maryland who wanted these jobs.

 On unearthing recordings that revealed Agnew's secret plan to shut down the investigation into his bribery and extortion scheme

 Yarvitz: An interesting part of us digging into this story was looking through the Nixon White House recordings, and obviously those recordings have been very picked over as it relates to Watergate, but not as picked over as it relates to the Agnew scandal.
-And what we found as we were listening through the recordings, was this effort that Spiro Agnew developed behind-the-scenes with Richard Nixon and with [White House chief of staff] H.R.
+And what we found as we were listening through the recordings was this effort that Spiro Agnew developed behind the scenes with Richard Nixon and with [White House chief of staff] H.R.
 Haldeman and other White House officials, to try to shut down this investigation that was being led by the U.S. attorney in Maryland, a man named George Beall.
 And the way that Agnew tried to do it was by getting to George Beall's brother, who was a sitting Republican senator from Maryland named Glenn Beall.
-And what you hear in these tapes is this really elaborate plan that Spiro Agnew's discussing in the Oval Office with Richard Nixon and others to basically get to this Republican senator behind the scenes and have him essentially get word to his brother to shut down this investigation. ...
+And what you hear in these tapes is this really elaborate plan that Spiro Agnew is discussing in the Oval Office with Richard Nixon and others to basically get to this Republican senator behind the scenes and have him essentially get word to his brother to shut down this investigation. ...

 This was an obstruction effort that the prosecutors at the time didn't know about, and one of the surprising and amazing things to us as we were putting together this podcast was that even 45 years later they weren't aware of it.
 So their reaction now, to hearing about this effort to obstruct and end their investigation, it was a revelatory moment in putting together this podcast, which is that they were completely unaware, and the reason that they weren't is because ultimately the obstruction effort didn't work.
 George Beall, their boss, the U.S. attorney, was getting that pressure from his brother and he shut [the pressure] down.
 He didn't let it get to his federal prosecutors who were working on the case.